JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-08-19-e5-deepdive-ncRNA-closest-features.md

 projects: e5 deep dive
 ---

-## e5 deep dive - investigating ncRNA protein machinery in 3 species of corals
+## e5 deep dive - looking at closest genes to ncRNAs

 The e5 deep dive project is examining ncRNA dynamics in 3 species of coral from Moorea, French Polynesia.
 The github for the project is [here](https://github.com/urol-e5/deep-dive).